IOS-CodePath-Group31/Unit5GroupMileStone/README.md

 ## Overview

-We are a group of 5 CS students who will be working together to build the next social networking app dedicated mainly to bring friends closer and so they can share memorable times together.
+We are a group of 5 CS students who will be working together to build the next social networking app dedicated mainly to bring friends and families closer so they can share memorable times together.

 ### Description